OutOfOrangeJuice/Tides-of-Fate/readme.md

-This folder contains my ideas for a card based tabletop game It's pretty casual atm but I'll probably develop it more
+This folder contains my ideas for a card based tabletop game.

+uhhhh It's pretty casual atm but I'll probably develop it more